 Horseradish Compound Butter

-While the roast is resting, prepare the Horseradish Compound Butter.
+While the smoked prime rib roast is resting, prepare the Horseradish Compound Butter.
 This is also something to prepare days in advance.
 A compound butter is simply a butter with added ingredients mixed together to form a new butter with flavor.

 Using room temperature butter add extra hot horseradish, kosher salt, and garlic, and mix.
 Roll out in a log to prepare for serving over the top of the warm Prime Rib.